jxtin/carebelts/HardwareFiles/README.md

 # Carebelts : Hardware

-This folder of the project contains **electrical circuits, CAD Models, and the codes** associated with the circuits needed for the physical PAW'llar units as well as the pet feeder.
+This folder of the project contains **electrical circuits, CAD Models, and the codes** associated with the circuits needed for the physical carebelt units as well as the pet feeder.

 ### Following are the CAD models for the physical unit present in folder v1 :